SeattleTestbed/docs/Operating/Clearinghouse/Installation.md

     # XXX We should configure the Django admin page static files too!
     # XXX See https://docs.djangoproject.com/en/1.6/howto/deployment/wsgi/modwsgi/

+    # Run the Django app as the clearinghouse user
+    # Use python-path option of the `WSGIDaemonProcess` directiv to tell
+    # WSGI where your virtualenv is at
+    WSGIDaemonProcess chdjango user=ch processes=5 threads=10 python-path=/home/ch/deployment/clearinghouse:/home/ch/.virtualenvs/ch/lib/python2.7/site-packages
+    WSGIProcessGroup chdjango

     # Point the URL https://ch.loc/ to the Django app
     WSGIScriptAlias / /home/ch/deployment/clearinghouse/wsgi/wsgi.py